Sunday Rain (6)

 The fountain was also the subject of a particularly interesting and much discussed 16th century painting (between 1570 and 1580) by an unknown Flemish painter.

 If you take a close look at the painting, you’ll see that unlike most depictions of Renaissance Europe, a substantial number of the people in the painting are Black.
 (One analysis I read puts the number at 30%.)
 This would be very much in keeping with Lisbon’s population at the time because it’s estimated that perhaps 20% of its citizenry was, in fact, African or people of African descent.
 This would have been the largest such population in Europe at the time.
-If you’re interested, you can read an in depth exploration of the painting here from which I copied the picture.
+If you’re interested, you can read an in depth exploration of the painting here – the website from which I copied the picture.

 Ten minutes or so after I got in the door to the apartment, the skies opened with an intensity that echoed yesterday’s downpours.
 Still, as I mentioned above, this didn’t mean the day would pass unproductively.
 It didn’t.
 Here’s what I accomplished over the remains of the day: